Wolof Language Interpreters and Translators

 Wolof Versus Lebu Wolof, What’s the Difference?

-Lebu Wolof is a language spoke in Senegal that is similar to but not mutually intelligible with Wolof.
+Lebu Wolof is a language spoken in Senegal that is similar to but not mutually intelligible with Wolof.
 Lebu Wolof is actually the source of Standard Wolof, and all Lebu Wolof speakers can speak Wolof as well.

 The Lebu, or Lebou, are an ethnic African people who live in Senegal, on a peninsula called Cap-Vert.
 The Lebu are mostly fishermen, but also provide modern construction supplies.
 The Lebu have a religious sect called Layene.
-Though the Lebu were historically conquered through the time of their founding in the 1400s to the 19th century, since 1815 they have been recognized legally as a “theocratic republic”.
+Though the Lebu were historically conquered through the time of their founding in the 1400s to the 19th century since 1815 they have been recognized legally as a “theocratic republic”.

 A History of the Wolof People

 The ancient history of the Wolof people is not totally clear.
-Some surviving oral traditions connect the early Wolof to the Almoravids, an 11th century Muslim dynasty centered in Morocco.
-However, the earliest documentation of the Wolof people is in 15th century records of an Italian traveler.
+Some surviving oral traditions connect the early Wolof to the Almoravids, an 11th-century Muslim dynasty centered in Morocco.
+However, the earliest documentation of the Wolof people is in 15th-century records of an Italian traveler.
 The traveler noted the Islamic Wolof chiefs, and their Muslim advisors and spiritual diviners.

-The pre-Islamic traditions of Wolof religion are largely unknown.
+The pre-Islamic traditions of the Wolof religion are largely unknown.
 Historical evidence counters oral traditions.
 Oral traditions claim the Wolof have been Muslim since the Wolof Kingdom (often called the Kingdom of Jolof) was founded.
 For almost 200 years, from 1549-1875, the Wolof Kingdom of Jolof ruled what is today Senegal.
 After 1875, the area was absorbed into the French colony Dakar, then officially extinguished in 1900.

-Historical evidence however, suggests that many Wolof warriors and rulers did not readily convert to Islam, but did rely on Muslim counselors.
+Historical evidence, however, suggests that many Wolof warriors and rulers did not readily convert to Islam, but did rely on Muslim counselors.
 In the 18th century, internal conflict arose within the Wolof people regarding Islam.
 In the 19th century, French colonists began aggressive wars against the Wolof.
 To resist the French, the Wolof converted to Islam.
 Most modern-day Wolof are Sufi Muslims.
 The Wolof people today are also referred to as Chelofes, Galofes, Lolof, Jolof, Olof, Volof, Wolluf and Yolof.